mlflow/mlflow/docs/source/tracking/artifacts-stores.rst

 Timeout
 -------
-You may set an MLflow environment variable to configure the timeout for artifact uploads and downloads:
+You can set an environment variable ``MLFLOW_ARTIFACT_UPLOAD_DOWNLOAD_TIMEOUT`` (in seconds) to configure the timeout for artifact uploads and downloads.

-- ``MLFLOW_ARTIFACT_UPLOAD_DOWNLOAD_TIMEOUT`` - (Experimental, may be changed or removed) Sets the timeout for artifact upload/download in seconds (Default set by individual artifact stores).
+Note that this is experimental feature, may be changed or removed.

 Logging Artifacts Location
 --------------------------